aprsorg/aprs-deviceid/ALLOCATING.md

 transmit APRS packets on behalf of APRS users, such as protocol converters (DMR, D-Star, and similar), and web services.

+Device identifiers are not allocated for generic radios and TNCs which are used together with with APRS software.

 Manufacturers and developers distributing multiple models or variations can also be allocated a 4- or 5-letter prefix, allowing the last 1 or 2 characters to identify models.